NVIDIA/NeMo/tutorials/llm/llama-3/pruning-distillation/README.rst

 For pruning and distilling the model, you will use the NeMo Framework which is available as a `docker container <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo>`_.

+``NOTE:`` These notebooks use `NVIDIA TensorRT Model Optimizer <https://github.com/NVIDIA/TensorRT-Model-Optimizer>`_ under the hood for pruning and distillation.

-1. Download the `Llama 3.1 8B Instruct .nemo <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/llama-3_1-8b-instruct-nemo>`_ from NVIDIA NGC using the `NGC CLI <https://org.ngc.nvidia.com/setup/installers/cli>`_.
+1. Download the `Llama 3.1 8B .nemo <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/llama-3_1-8b-nemo>`_ from NVIDIA NGC using the `NGC CLI <https://org.ngc.nvidia.com/setup/installers/cli>`_.
 Generate the ``NGC_API_KEY`` following these `instructions <https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#option-2-from-ngc>`_.
-The following command saves the ``.nemo`` format model in a folder named ``llama-3_1-8b-instruct-nemo_v1.0`` in the current directory.
+The following command saves the ``.nemo`` format model in a folder named ``llama-3_1-8b-nemo_v1.0`` in the current directory.
 You can specify another path using the ``-d`` option in the CLI tool.

 .. code:: bash

-   ngc registry model download-version "nvidia/nemo/llama-3_1-8b-instruct-nemo:1.0"
+   ngc registry model download-version "nvidia/nemo/llama-3_1-8b-nemo:1.0"

 2. Run the container using the following command.
-It is assumed that you have the dataset, notebook(s), and the ``llama-3.1-8b-instruct`` model available in the current directory.
+It is assumed that you have the dataset, notebook(s), and the ``llama3_1_8b.nemo`` model available in the current directory.
 If not, mount the appropriate folder to ``/workspace``.

 .. code:: bash